Overview¶

 You can start using the application right away.
 By default, it’s installed in single-user mode, runs computation jobs on the local server, and is only accessible locally.
 This is the simplest configuration for the application, but you can enable other configurations using the linked instructions below.

-If you’re not logged into the server locally (i.e., with a keyboard and monitor), then you’ll need to enable remote access to use the website from the network.
+If you’re not logged into the server locally (e.g., with a keyboard and monitor or some kind of remote desktop software like VNC), then you’ll need to enable remote access to use the website from the network.
 Follow these instructions to configure remote network access.

 Upgrading to a new version¶